rezaurrashid/rezaurrashid.github.io/_publications/rashid2022causal.md

 ---
-title: "Causal Feature Selection: Methods and a Novel Causal Metric Evaluation Framework"
+title: "From Causal Pairs to Causal Graphs"
 collection: publications
 category: conferences
-permalink: /publication/rashid2023causal
+permalink: /publication/rashid2022causal
 authors: "Rezaur Rashid, Jawad Chowdhury, Gabriel Terejanu"
 date: 2022-12-13 # Use the first day of the conference, or the publication date if you know it
 venue: "2022 21st IEEE International Conference on Machine Learning and Applications (ICMLA)"